pkic/pkimm/categories/knowledge-and-training/_index.md

 #### Guidance

-The training plan should be established and maintained to ensure that the personnel has the required knowledge and skills to perform their duties and responsibilities.
-It should reflect the current state of the PKI implementation and be updated when the PKI implementation changes, and provide necessary information for all personnel that is involved in the PKI implementation.
+The training plan should be established and maintained to ensure that personnel have the required knowledge and skills to perform their duties and responsibilities.
+It should reflect the current state of the PKI implementation and be updated when the PKI implementation changes, and provide necessary information for all personnel that are involved in the PKI implementation.

 Training plan is built with PKI needs and requirements in mind and should cover:
 - Training prerequisites